ivonunes/plumekit/docs/migrations.md

 ## Seeders

-Seeders are files under `Sources/App/Database/Seeders/`, also discovered automatically.
-A `Seeder` inserts rows; make it idempotent (upsert) if it may run more than once:
+Seeders fill the database with rows: sample content for development, or baseline records an app needs.
+They are files under `Sources/App/Database/Seeders/`, also discovered automatically.

+Create one with the generator:

 ```sh
 plumekit generate seeder Posts
 #   + Sources/App/Database/Seeders/PostsSeeder.swift
 ```

+A `Seeder` inserts rows; make it idempotent (upsert) if it may run more than once:

 ```swift
 import PlumeORM